LolloneS/Manifold-Learning-and-Graph-Kernels/Report.md

 ## Results
 The reported results are obtained from a 10-fold Cross Validation with shuffled dataset.
-For the manifold learning algorithms, I set the number of neighbors to 15 and the number of components to 2.
+The Weisfeiler-Lehman kernel is run with $h=4$.

 \begin{figure}[H]